 Although turkey is a healthy food for dogs to eat, not all the parts of whole turkey are safe.
 There are parts that should stay out of your dog's food bowl while you're prepping a turkey for dinner.

 Turkey skin is very high in fat.
 This high fat content alone can spell gastrointestinal upset for any dog that is accidentally fed turkey skin.
 Compound this with any rubs, brines, or gravies you may be cooking your turkey with, and you have the perfect recipe for a bout of pancreatitis should your pooch get any.
 Gastrointestinal distress isn't the only thing to worry about with turkey skin, though.
 Garlic and onions, commonly used in savory cooking, can be toxic to dogs, and if your pup were to get into these, they could become anemic.
 This is because garlic and onions contain compounds that destroy red blood cells in dogs (and cats).

 As with cooked chicken bones, cooked turkey bones are a no-go.
 Cooking breaks down the structural integrity of the bone such that they can easily shatter.
 Not only are they a risk for intestinal obstruction, but if a bone were to shatter within your dog's gastrointestinal system, a piece could easily perforate the tract.
 This could cause sepsis and, if veterinary medical attention isn't sought out immediately, could prove fatal.

-So while turkey is a great, protein-packed snack for your pup, the turkey you prepare should stay on your dining table and out of your dog's food bowl.
+So while turkey is a great, protein-packed snack for your pup, parts of the turkey you prepare should stay on your dining table and out of your dog's food bowl.
 Between pancreatitis, anemia, foreign body obstructions, and gastrointestinal perforations, it's just not worth the risk.